How many times have you asked someone to do something and been disappointed with the result?

 1. Delegate to the Right Person–be sure the individual has sufficient skills and experience to effectively perform the delegated task.
 Otherwise, you may be setting them up for failure and yourself for disappointment and frustration.

-significance can inspire success.
+2. Clearly Define the Task–explain the task itself, the intended outcome and why it is important.
+Understanding the significance can inspire success.
 To insure understanding, have the assignment repeated back to you.
 If the description is not accurate, explain again.
 Repeat this process as needed.

 3. Set a Deadline–clearly define the completion date.
 An ambiguous target such as “sometime next week” or “whenever you can get it done” may lead to frustration, lack of a sense of urgency, and the job may never get completed.